Lenn106/neo/README.md

 </p>

 <p align="center">
+<p>This code can be decoded, but works better obfuscated.
+The encoding makes it the slighest bit harder for CA to patch.<p>
 Welcome to Neo, the second-best i-Ready hack, compared to wang's demo menu and Nullify!<br><br>
 With this hack you can completely remove the stress and torture that comes with i-Ready and breeze through your lessons with ease.
 This IS NOT related with the old version, which never worked.</p>